andrewtran10/folia-health-backend/DESIGN-PROCESS.md

 ### UUIDs

 User and Reminders are serial ids.
 We should move to UUIDs for their primary keys.
 Generated migration file.
 Learned sqlite doesn't support dropping constraints so cheated and updated the existing migration files to use uuid.

+### Datetime handling

+Initially I thought we may have had to handle the datetime input.
+Luckily Laravel handles that in the background in the format YYYY-MM-DD HH:MM:SS.

+However, when checking against the database, I saw that the start_at query parameter was being stored as is.
+Need to cast the model's start_at field as datetime.
+With this, Laravel now knows to treat the start_at as a datetime.